The environment in which tomorrow’s scientists will lay the groundwork for their futures is the topic of the next “MTSU On the Record” radio program.

-Host Gina Logue’s interview with graduate students Jennifer Benetti-Longhini and Kevin McDaniel will air from 5:30 to 6 p.m.
-Monday, June 30, and from 8 to 8:30 a.m.
-Sunday, July 6, on WMOT-FM (89.5 and www.wmot.org).
+Host Gina Logue’s interview with Dr. Robert “Bud” Fischer, dean of the MTSU College of Basic and Applied Sciences, will air at 5:30 p.m.
+Monday, Oct.
+27, and at 8 a.m.
+Sunday, Nov.
+2, on WMOT-FM (89.5 and www.wmot.org).

 -- In light of London's National Gallery changing its rules to allow visitors to take photographs inside its walls, Q questions whether photo-taking should be allowed in art galleries.
 Does taking selfies -- such as the one Beyonce and Jay Z recently took in front of the Mona Lisa -- compromise the purpose of museums?
 Michael Savage, author of the Grumpy Art Historian blog, argues that: "The gallery used to be a haven where looking at pictures was prioritized.
 Now it will all be about taking your own pictures."

 Happy Diwali.
 More on the Hindu Festival of Lights in just a minute.

 First though, we turn our attention to Canada, which is still reeling after a gunman opened fire in and around the Parliament buildings in the capital, Ottawa.
 We'll get the latest on the investigation into the motivation of the suspected perpetrator, a Muslim convert by the name of Michael Zehaf-Bibeau.
 We'll also dig in and find out how our neighbors north of the border are dealing with the notion of homegrown terrorism.